 Over the years, the Town Hall has also played host to many great names in music, including blues guitar legend, Sister Rosetta Tharpe; Oasis; Bowie; The Clash; AC/DC, and Robbie Williams.

-In April 2016, the Town Hall closed its doors for almost two years, whilst undertaking a £7.7m refurbishment, funded by Middlesbrough Council and the Heritage Lottery Fund.
+In April 2016, the Town Hall closed its doors for almost two years to undertake a £7.7m refurbishment, funded by Middlesbrough Council and the Heritage Lottery Fund.

 After operating as a pillar of the local community for over 125 years, the Town Hall has undergone extensive renovations, restoring rarely seen elements of the Grade II listed building, and allowing its rich narrative to continue.